Cetronia, Pennsylvania: Geography

 Tilghman Square Shopping Center and a number of restaurants, medical offices, and car dealerships are located in the Cetronia area.
-The Census Bureau uses 309 and Tilghman Street as the western and northern boundaries of the CDP respectively, however, and therefore most of these businesses are excluded from the CDP definition and totals.
+The Census Bureau uses PA Route 309 and Tilghman Street as the western and northern boundaries of the CDP respectively, however, and therefore most of these businesses are excluded from the CDP definition and totals.

 Cetronia Ambulance Corps and the volunteer Cetronia Fire Department provide first responder services to Cetronia and the surrounding area.